 NEWFOUNDLAND & LABRADOR

-If you are into adventure travel and LOVE winters, then add kayaking with icebergs to your Canada bucket list.
+If you love adventure travel and LOVE winters, add kayaking with icebergs to your Canada bucket list.
 The Iceberg Alley is a section of coastline that stretches from Labrador to the southeast coast of the island of Newfoundland.

 All of these locations are accessible by road.